top of page

 Red Flags:

-1. Slow / low / zero vetting
+1. Slow/low / zero vetting from your side

-2. Hiring based on social media popularity
+2. Hiring based only on social media popularity

 3. Hiring a CFO with no prior CFO background